Welcome to my site!

 IFG’s focus is on families who want and need long-term planning and advice.
 Some are working, some retired – or business owners seeking to preserve and monetize the value they’ve created – all families have long-term goals they want to achieve with available resources.
 That’s where a good financial advisor can be of help.

-- Retirement income planning: A focused planning approach for those who’s main concern is outliving their money.
+1. Retirement income planning: A focused planning approach for those who’s main concern is outliving their money.
 Longevity risk, combined with market risk, inflation risk, and legislative (taxation) risk over the next 20-30 years creates a very real concern among many at or nearing retirement: “Will my money last?”
-It requires a strategy to accomplish this.
-The actual investment components used will vary based on each individual’s needs and desires; but, you should find it informative.
+You may find this video interesting.

 “What reporting will I receive on my investment accounts?”